Burda 7034 Lace Dress

 I love sewing with luxurious fabrics.
 Unfortunately, I tend to postpone these projects all the time because of the more "urgent" and casual pieces I'd love to add to my wardrobe.
 But I was excited about the idea of a dress with long lace sleeves for a while.
 So as soon as I saw Bernice Corded Lace Fabric I knew I had to get it.

 This fabric should be drycleaned, but I still pre-washed it because I'm not into dry cleaning anything apart from outwearing.
-It survived the gentle hand-washing, but I'd still recommend following Minerva's recommendations just in case.
+It survived the gentle hand-washing, but I'd still recommend following thr recommendations just in case.

 This fabric doesn't wrinkle so it's easy to work with it.
 I transferred the seam allowances of the sleeves with a thread so there are no chalk markings on the unlined details.
 All the other details were assembled together with a lining - I hand basted them together around all of the edges.
 For some of the details, I used a special seam (an extra long lining seam allowance that's then wrapped around the lace and encloses it).